pseudot/docker-sickbeard/README.md

   When running these items should be exposed or mapped.

   Volumes
-    - /opt/sickbeard/config.ini for sickbeard configuration files (if you want the configuration file external)

     - /var/logs/                for log files

     - /mnt/media                mapped to the media files